 This is an unusual Stroudley carriage, in that, having been built just after Stroudley died, it is a late vehicle and incorporates some design features which are normally associated with Billinton carriages, such as the external quarter-light (window) frames.
 That is to say, on what is normally considered a "Stroudley" design, the external frames are an integral part of the body structure, and the glass is fitted from the inside, whereas the "Billinton design" has the glass fitted from the outside, secured with an external moulding.

-This coach body was recovered on 13th October 2000 from within a domestic dwelling at Shoreham Beach where it had been since the early years of the 20th century.
+This coach body was recovered on 13th October 2000 from within a domestic dwelling, 54 'The Medway' at "Bungalow Town" at Shoreham Beach where it had been since May 1918.
+The property was originally named 'The Stoneways' and the earliest known resident was George Herbert Brindley who is recorded there during the 1930's and 40's.
 Known on the Bluebell as "Betty" after the lady who lived in it, whose daughter facilitated our acquisition of the carriage when the property was being redeveloped, it was the type of coach body, an ordinary passenger carriage with high seating capacity, for which we had been looking for some years.
 Transport of the carriage to the Bluebell was kindly sponsored by Harveys Brewery of Lewes.